IrascibleBasil/pharis-mod-list/modlist.md

 ### [Tamriel Rebuilt](https://www.nexusmods.com/morrowind/mods/42145)
 **Tamriel Rebuilt** is a large fan project that aims to complete the developers' original goal of including the full province of Morrowind.

+I have TR Preview installed to see the landscape in the distance; If you play on a low view distance or don't want it for some other reason, skip anything TR Preview related.

 Download:
 - **Tamriel Rebuilt**
 	- [x] Core